 1962 – Tensions escalate between the United States and Soviet Union over the Cuban Missile Crisis.
 During a U.N.
 Security Council meeting, U.S. Ambassador Adlai Stevenson demands that his Soviet counterpart confirm whether his country is installing missiles in Cuba, saying, “I am prepared to wait for my answer until hell freezes over.”

-1994 – In a case that garnered international attention, Susan Smith notifies South Carolina authorities that she was carjacked and that the suspect sped off with her two young boys still in her car.
+1994 – In a case that garnered international attention, Susan Smith notifies South Carolina authorities that she was carjacked by a man who sped off with her two young boys still buckled in the back seat of her car.
 Nine days later, she confesses that she made up the story after driving her own car into a lake to drown the kids because she was having an affair with a man who did not want children.
 Smith is convicted of two counts of murder and sentenced to life in prison.

 2002 – Golden Globe and Grammy-winning actor and singer Richard Harris, whose career spanned six decades and included starring roles in movies like “Camelot” and the “Harry Potter” series, dies of cancer at age 72.
 Harris had a 1968 hit single, “MacArthur Park,” which Donna Summer later covered.